-What can your students expect to get out of completing this brand new course?
+What can your students expect to get out of completing this course about developing their skills as children’s book writers?

 Students will learn all about the wonderful world of literary devices and how they can use them to best effect.
 This online course is delivered in 4 easy lessons and includes practical information and advice and super fun exercises so students can flex their creative muscle.
 Students will learn about writing with purpose and how to add depth and layers of meaning and interpretation to their writing.